coderjoris/StructureScannerSwift/README.md

 2. In the main storyboard, under the identity inspector, choose the controller class `MainViewController`
 3. Add a button to the main view, for example 'New Scan'
 4. Add a second view controller to the storyboard and create a segue from the button to the second view.
 Name the segue 'NewScanSegue' and make the presentation `Full Screen`
+5. In the second view, create buttons for 'Scan', 'Restart' and 'Back'.
+Create an unwind segue from the 'Back' button to the first view.
+You'll have to create an @IBAction in the main view controller first, such as `unwindToHomeScreen` in the sample.